In this article

 The benefits of Recruitment Process Outsourcing (RPO)

-An RPO is a third party organisation businesses can hire to outsource the recruitment process.
+An RPO is a third party organization businesses can hire to outsource the recruitment process.
 The arrangement is quite simple — the RPO becomes an external arm of your company and provides talent acquisition services based on your needs.

 The core benefits of using an RPO include: